Baclofen and Alcohol: What You Need to Know

 baclofen and alcohol

-The effectiveness of baclofen for alcohol withdrawal and alcohol cravings is now well-established in the scientific literature:
+The effectiveness is now well-established in the scientific literature:

-• High-dose baclofen produces a “remarkable state of indifference to alcohol” (source)
+• High doses produce a “remarkable state of indifference to alcohol” (source)

-• Baclofen reduces the severity of relapses and extinguishes alcohol cravings through its action on GABA-B receptors (source)
+• It reduces the severity of relapses and extinguishes cravings through its action on GABA-B receptors (source)

 Interestingly, baclofen seems to work best for individuals with the worst cases of alcoholism.

-Dr. Ameisen could attest to this, and this finding has even been replicated in baclofen studies with alcoholic rats:
+Dr. Ameisen could attest to this, and this finding has even been replicated in these studies with alcoholic rats:

 Further Considerations

-• Because we are all biochemically different, some people do not respond well to baclofen.
+• Because we are all biochemically different, some people do not respond well.

-• Even if baclofen works for you, make sure you have support and that you repair your body proactively!
+• Even if this medication works for you, make sure you have support and that you repair your body proactively!
 Nutrient deficiencies can contribute to health problems down the road.

 • Regardless of how you quit drinking, it helps to renew your sense of purpose in life.